Hawaiian monk seal: Habitat

 The majority of the Hawaiian monk seal population can be found around the Northwest Hawaiian Islands but a small and growing population lives around the main Hawaiian Islands.
 These seals spend two-thirds of their time at sea.
 Monk seals spend much of their time foraging in deeper water outside of shallow lagoon reefs at sub-photic depths of 300 m or more.
 Hawaiian monk seals breed and haul-out on sand, corals, and volcanic rock; sandy beaches are more commonly used for pupping.
 Due to the immense distance separating the Hawaiian Islands from other land masses capable of supporting the Hawaiian monk seal, its habitat is limited to the Hawaiian Islands.

 Feeding

 Hawaiian monk seals mainly prey on reef dwelling bony fish, but they also prey on cephalopods, and crustaceans.
+They appear to prefer fish belonging to the families Muraenidae, Labridae, Holocentridae, Balistidae, and Polymixiidae.
 Both juveniles and sub-adults prey more on smaller octopus species, such as Octopus leteus and O. hawaiiensis, nocturnal octopus species, and eels than the adult Hawaiian monk seals, while adult seals feed mostly on larger octopus species such as O. cyanea.
 Hawaiian monk seals have a broad and diverse diet due to foraging plasticity which allows them to be opportunistic predators that feed on a wide variety of available prey.

 Hawaiian monk seals can hold their breath for up to 20 minutes and dive more than 1800 ft; however, they usually dive an average of 6 minutes to depths of less than 200 ft to forage at the seafloor.